Yuzgin/football-fantasy/README.md

 Uses Django-React framework with axios for streamlining API communcation.

-Uses AWS EC2, S3 and Cloudfront for current deployment at www.langwithfootball.com
+Uses Oracle for current deployment at www.langwithfootball.com